Follow

 Saturday, July 20, 2013

-Balancing Your Career and Your Personal Life
+Balancing Your Personal Life and Your Career

-It seems to me that, for a variety of reasons, it's getting harder to balance a successful career with a fulfilling personal life.
 As a psychotherapist in New York City, I often hear therapy clients lament the fact that their career has taken over so much of their time that they have less and less time for their personal lives (see my article: Living a Balance Life as a Path to Happiness).

-Balancing Your Career and Your Personal Life
+Balancing Your Personal Life and Career

 Being Too Available After Work Hours

-With all our technological advances, many people are finding themselves overloaded with information and the demands of being available nearly 24/7.
 Even for people who want to have more of a balance between their work and personal life, they feel compelled to be available after work hours because of the competitive nature of their careers.
-They often tell me that they fear that if they don't make themselves available when they're home, their colleagues, who are more available, will surpass them at work.

 The dilemma is that when you're unable to set boundaries so that your work isn't encroaching upon your personal time, you're often less productive.
 And, in the long run, you're much more likely to suffer burnout.
-After all, you're human--you're not a machine.
-And even machines break down after a while if they're not maintained.

 So how can balance your career and your personal life so that you can take care of yourself?